kybDev/react-exam-api/README.md

 OPTIONAL: <br>
 comment the volume if unuse
 ##### NOTE ON DOCKER WINDOWS:
-Set the full path where do you want to store the MongoDB volume in docker-compose.yml file the reason for this is that when you stop and run the docker-compose.yml it will mount your previous records into the container.
+Set the full path where do you want to store the MongoDB volume in docker-compose.yml file the reason for this is that when you stop and re-run the docker-compose.yml it will mount your previous records into the container.